Asia Today: India records 320K cases as foreign help arrives | Taiwan News | 2021/04/27

-India recorded more than 320,000 new cases of coronavirus infection Tuesday (April 27) as a grim surge of illness and death weighed on the country and its sinking health system started getting much-needed support from foreign nations.
+NEW DELHI (AP) — India recorded more than 320,000 new cases of coronavirus infection Tuesday as a grim surge of illness and death weighed on the country and its sinking health system started getting much-needed support from foreign nations.

 Tuesday’s 323,144 new infections raised India’s total past 17.6 million, behind only the United States.
 It ended a five-day streak of recording the largest single-day increases in any country throughout the pandemic, but the decline likely reflects lower weekend testing rather than reduced spread of the virus.

-Other nations like the U.S., Germany, Israel and Pakistan have also promised medical aid.
-The countries have said they will supply oxygen, diagnostic tests, treatments, ventilators and protective gear to help India at the time of crisis, which World Health Organization’s chief Tedros Adhanom Ghebreyesus called “beyond heartbreaking.”
+Other nations including the U.S., Germany, Israel and Pakistan have also promised medical aid.
+The countries have said they will supply oxygen, diagnostic tests, treatments, ventilators and protective gear to help India's crisis, which World Health Organization chief Tedros Adhanom Ghebreyesus called “beyond heartbreaking.”

-The surge, spurred by insidious variants of coronavirus, has undermined the Indian government’s premature claims of victory over the pandemic.
-The country of nearly 1.4 billion people is facing a chronic shortage of space on its intensive care wards.
+The surge, spurred by new variants of the coronavirus, has undermined the government’s claims of victory over the pandemic.
+The country of nearly 1.4 billion people is facing shortages of space in intensive care wards.
 Hospitals are experiencing oxygen shortages and many people are being forced to turn to makeshift facilities for mass burials and cremations.

 India’s top health official on Monday urged Indians to wear masks at home to prevent the spread of the virus.
 “It’s time people start wearing masks inside their homes as well,” said Dr. V.K.
 Paul, the head of a government committee on medical emergency preparedness.

 India has also called on its armed forces to help.
-India’s chief of Defense Staff, General Bipin Rawat, said oxygen supplies would be released from armed forces reserves and its retired medical personnel would join health facilities to ease the pressure on doctors.
+India’s chief of Defense Staff, Gen. Bipin Rawat, said oxygen supplies will be released from armed forces reserves and its retired medical personnel will join health facilities to ease the pressure on doctors.

-Meanwhile, in a bid to tackle the shortage of beds, Indian authorities are turning to train carriages, which have been converted into isolation wards.
-India has also started airlifting oxygen tankers to states in need.
+Meanwhile, in a bid to tackle the shortage of beds, authorities are turning to train carriages which have been converted into isolation wards.
+India has also started airlifting oxygen tanks to states in need.
 Special trains with oxygen supplies are also running in the country.

 The White House was moving to share raw materials for the AstraZeneca vaccine by diverting some U.S. orders to the Serum Institute of India.
-White House COVID-19 coordinator Jeff Zients told The Associated Press the administration was working on other requests, namely for personal protective equipment, tests and oxygen supplies.
+White House COVID-19 coordinator Jeff Zients told The Associated Press the administration was working on other requests for personal protective equipment, tests and oxygen supplies.

 In other developments in the Asia-Pacific region: